wbsg-uni-mannheim/contrastive-product-matching/README.md

 # Contrastive Product Matching

 This repository contains the code and data download links to reproduce the experiments of the paper "Supervised Contrastive Learning for Product Matching" by Ralph Peeters and Christian Bizer.
-[ArXiv link](https://arxiv.org/abs/2202.02098)
+[ArXiv link](https://arxiv.org/abs/2202.02098).
+A comparison of the results to other systems using different benchmark datasets is found at [Papers with Code - Entity Resolution](https://paperswithcode.com/task/entity-resolution/).

 * **Requirements**